patrickkunka/datepicker/README.md

 ### Usage

 If the provided input has a value, it will be loaded into the datepicker on instantiation and set as the selected date.
-Otherwise, the datepicker will open showing the current month.
+Otherwise, the datepicker will show the current month when opened.

 Once a date has been selected, the `<input>`'s value will be updated with the new date, and a `change` event will be dispatched from the `<input>`.